supermlorg/superml-java/docs/quick-start.md

 ---
 title: "Quick Start Guide"
-description: "Get up and running with SuperML Java in minutes"
+description: "Get up and running with SuperML Java 2.0.0 in minutes with AutoML and visualization"
 layout: default
 toc: true
 search: true